roschaefer/Fabulist/README.md

     $ bundle install

 ## Usage
 In situations where you write conjunctive steps (ie. share state across several step definitions) it's usual to assign instance variables used by the following steps.
 When doing so, your step definitions have to know implementation details of each other, thus become inflexible and tightly coupled.
-In contrast, the fabulist references shared state according to the given input data of the cucumber scenario.

 Therefore, this gem provides a simple api to memorize arbitrary ruby object and to reference them by: